How to Stay Safe Backpacking? Do This One Thing

 Step 1: Create the document

-Start by creating the document and noting the accommodation you have booked already.
+Start by creating the Google document and noting the accommodation you have booked already.

 We note: